In order to send agreements to your prospects for E-Signature, you will need to upload your PDF form into the CRM and map it to the lead.

 Step 1.
 Preparing Your PDF Form

-Before you can start mapping your PDF forms fields to the lead, you will need to edit the names of PDF checkboxes and several special fields (such as the signature and email fields) in order to conform to the CRM mapping conventions.
+Before you can start mapping your PDF forms to the lead, you will need to edit the names of PDF checkboxes and some special fields (such as the signature and email fields) in order to conform to the CRM and Adobe E-Sign naming conventions.

 Your CRM supports the following four different types of field mappings: